sevanetrebchenko/sevanetrebchenko.github.io/posts/better_cpp_syntax_highlighting.md

     return 0;
 }
 ```
 Unfortunately, there are several issues with the syntax highlighting.

-- **Macros**: References to preprocessor definitions are incorrectly highlighted as function calls.
-An example of this can be seen with the `ASSERT` macro on line 197.

-- **User-defined types**: Only declarations of custom types are recognized as classes.
-Subsequent uses are treated as plain tokens.
+- **User-defined types**: Only declarations of custom types are recognized as classes, with subsequent uses treated as plain tokens.
-Examples of this can be seen with the `Container` concept on line 27, the `Month` enum on line 61, and the `Vector3` struct on line 90.
+Examples of are the `Container` concept on line 27 and the `Vector3` struct on line 90.
-This issue also extends to standard library types.
+This also extends to type aliases, such as `Color` on line 283, and all standard library types.

+- **Enums**: As with user-defined types, only declarations of enums are highlighted properly.
+An example of this is the definition of the `Month` enum on line 61.
-- **Enums**: Enum values, such as the month names in the `Month` enum on line 61, are highlighted as plain tokens.
+Enum values, such as the month names in the `Month` enum definition, are also highlighted as plain tokens.

-- **Class member variables**: Class member declarations and references in function bodies are all highlighted as plain tokens.
+- **Class member variables**: Class member declarations and references in member function bodies are highlighted as plain tokens.
-It is difficult to tell whether a variable in a class member function references a local variable or a class member.
+Examples of this can be seen with references to `x`, `y`, and `z` member variables throughout the definition of the `Vector3` class.

+- **Functions**: Preprocessor definitions, constructors, and C++-style casts are incorrectly highlighted as function calls.
-6. **Casts**: C++-style casts such as `static_cast` on lines 83 and 226 and `const_cast` on line 126, are incorrectly highlighted as function calls.
+Examples of this are the use of the `ASSERT` macro on line 197, the `Color` constructor on line 284, and uses of C++-style casts `static_cast` and `const_cast` on lines 83 and 226 and line 126, respectively.

+- **Namespaces**: Namespace declarations, as well as namespace qualifiers on types and functions, are highlighted as plain tokens.
-- **Namespaces**: Namespace declarations, such as the `utility` namespace on line 17 or the `math` namespace on line 88, as well as any namespace-qualified types or functions, are all highlighted as plain tokens.
+Examples of this are definitions of the `utility` namespace on line 17 or the `math` namespace on line 88, as well as the `std` qualifier on standard library types.
+This also extends to `using namespace` declarations and namespace aliases, such as `using namespace std::chrono` on line 218.

+- **Templates**: As with user-defined types, type names in template definitions, specializations, and instantiations are highlighted as plain tokens.
+This extends to C++20 concepts, such as the `Container` concept on line 27.

+- **Operators**: Certain characters are highlighted as operators.
-6. **Templates**: Template type names are highlighted as plain tokens, and template angle brackets are treated as operators rather than delimiters.
+For example, lvalue and rvalue references are highlighted as the address-of operator, pointers as the multiplication operator, and template angle brackets as comparison operators.

 The list goes on.

 PrismJS breaks the source code into tokens based on a set of predefined grammar rules specific to each language.
 These rules are essentially regular expressions that identify different types of elements in the code, such as keywords, strings, numbers, comments, etc.